Start, Stop, and Restart Services in Linux using 3 Effective Ways

 1. Using systemctl

 systemctl allows you to restart services with ease, providing a seamless way to refresh their configurations or resolve issues.
-Follow these steps:
+Follow these steps to restart service Linux:

 1. Launch your Terminal.